armory/docs/content/en/docs/spinnaker-user-guides/pacrd/_index.md

-PaCRD (a combination of "Pipelines as Code" and "Custom Resource Definition") is a [Kubernetes controller](https://kubernetes.io/docs/concepts/architecture/controller/) that manages the lifecycle of Spinnaker applications and pipelines as objects within your cluster.
+PaCRD (a combination of "Pipelines as Code" and "Custom Resource Definition") is a [Kubernetes controller](https://kubernetes.io/docs/concepts/architecture/controller/) that manages the lifecycle of Spinnaker<sup>TM</sup> applications and pipelines as objects within your cluster.
 PaCRD extends Kubernetes functionality to support Spinnaker Application and Pipeline objects that can be observed for changes through a mature lifecycle management API.